Michele O'Brien

-Michele O'Brien (born 28 June 1980) is a soccer coach and former striker, who played for the W-League club Chicago Red Eleven.
-Since making her debut for the Republic of Ireland women's national football team in 2003, she gained over 50 caps.
+Michele O'Brien (born 28 June 1980) is a soccer coach and former player who played as a forward.
+Born in the United States, she gained over 50 caps for the Republic of Ireland national team.

 College career

 O'Brien played varsity soccer during four seasons at Florida International University.
 She remains the program's all–time record goalscorer.

 Club career

 In 2000 O'Brien started playing for the Long Island Lady Riders.
 She remained with them until 2007, with a spell at Arsenal in 2003.
-During her time at the English club, O'Brien played in the Women's Premier League and the semi–final of the UEFA Women's Cup.
+During her time at the English club, she played in the Women's Premier League and the semi–final of the UEFA Women's Cup.

 In 2007 O'Brien joined the Damallsvenskan club QBIK.
 She then spent time back in England with Watford Ladies, before joining Jersey Sky Blue for the 2008 W-League season.
 The following season O'Brien moved to Chicago Red Eleven and scored four goals in 11 games in 2009.
 In 2010, she scored one goal in three games for the Red Eleven.